 If you’re looking for ultimate luxury, look at hotels in La Jolla.
 This upscale neighborhood is in fact where you’ll find the best hotels and resorts in San Diego – all with incredible ocean views.

-Weekend in San Diego: Things to Do & Places to Visit
+Weekend Trip to San Diego: Things to Do & Places to Visit

-This is by no means a complete list of the things you can do in San Diego, but it’s definitely a good starting list for a weekend in San Diego.
+This is by no means a complete list of the things you can do in San Diego, but it’s definitely a good starting list for a weekend getaway to San Diego.

 Mission Beach Oceanfront & Belmont Park: Go for a stroll on the two-mile long oceanfront boardwalk.
 The boardwalk features plenty of bars for those who like to party, but also tons of family-friendly activities like the boardwalk amusement park (Belmont Park).
+It reminds me of the Venice Beach boardwalk to Santa Monica.
 If going for a walk doesn’t sound too fun, you can also bike or roller skate your way down the boardwalk.
 Both kids and adults should stop at Belmont Park, where the most famous attraction is the Big Dipper, a wooden roller coaster built in 1927 – and yes, it’s safe!

 Old Town San Diego State Historic Park: Curious to see the past of San Diego?
 By visiting the Old Town San Diego State Historic Park, you’ll take a trip back in time.
 Here you’ll be able to see original adobe homes and artifacts from different eras of California history – in fact, this is considered the birthplace of California!